DaGooseYT/ss-decoder/README.md

 ## Features & Usage

 ### Features
-- Low power consumption: ~10mA @5v
+- Low power consumption: ~10mA @5v.
 - No frequency band limitations on output.
-- Can be used with virtually any audio amplifier at any power output
+- Can be used with virtually any linear input audio amplifier at any power output.
-- Very high linear quality, being based on the Class A audio amplifier
+- Very high linear quality, being based on the Class A audio amplifier.
-- Small and simple design; makes it easy to integrate into any application
+- Small and low cost design; makes it easy to integrate into any application.
-- Can accept any linear input, including but not limited to Bluetooth devices.
+- Can accept any linear input, including but not limited to Bluetooth devices with proper DACs.

 ### Usage
 Refer to the schematic diagram to follow these steps.